Luka Tudor

-Luka Nicola Tudor Bakulic (born Lukas Nicolás Tudor Bakulic; 21 February 1969) is a former Chilean footballer who played as a forward.
+Luka Nicola Tudor Bakulić (born Lukas Nicolás Tudor Bakulić; 21 February 1969) is a Chilean former professional footballer who played as a forward.

 Career

-He played for the U-20 side at both the 1987 South American Championship and the 1987 FIFA World Youth Championship in Chile and was a member of the senior squad at the 1989 Copa América.
+Tudor played for the U-20 side at both the 1987 South American Championship and the 1987 FIFA World Youth Championship in Chile and was a member of the senior squad at the 1989 Copa América.

-He holds the Chilean record for most goals scored in one game: playing for CD Universidad Católica, in November 1993 he netted seven times in the 8–3 win over CD Antofagasta.
+He holds the Chilean record for most goals scored in one game: playing for Universidad Católica, in November 1993 he netted seven times in the 8–3 win over CD Antofagasta.
+At Católica, he had as teammates Juvenal Olmos, Pablo Yoma, Marco Cornez, Miguel Ángel Neira, Mario Lepe, Raimundo Tupper and Osvaldo Hurtado.

 Personal life

 His son, Milan, is a footballer from the Universidad Católica youth ranks and has taken part of Chile national team at under-17 level.

 After his retirement, he has mainly worked as a football commentator and analyst in radio and TV media such as ADN Radio Chile, Canal del Fútbol and ESPN Chile.

 In addition, in 2000 he performed as a TV host for the program Bohemia from Chilevisión.
 In 2019, he was a jury member of the LX Viña del Mar International Song Festival.